EraYJS/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the dataset, I used the following techniques because ...

 Here is an example of an original image and an augmented image:

 ![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original dataset and the augmented dataset is the following ...

-#### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+### 2. Network Structure

 My final model consisted of the following layers: